Practising Equanimity in the Face of Sacrifice: A Lesson Learnt in the Field

 Equanimity describes the ability to remain calm and composed in the face of danger or difficulty, and also when confronted with moral and ethical dilemmas.
 In Buddhism, equanimity is one of the four abiding, an interpersonal spiritual state, which is completely neutral.
 Importantly, as Alexander Von Gontard wrote, maintaining this state does not mean you are detached from suffering 2 ; you acknowledge and even experience it, but your actions are not motivated by it.

-While sacrificed was practiced to achieve a range of outcomes in the Inka world, I found that it’s meaning was founded on a number of basic fundamental principles, some of which are still important today.
-For instance, it was believed that the human life was dependent on nature, which was alive, imbued with life force.
+While sacrifice was practised to achieve a range of outcomes in the Inka world, I found that it’s meaning was founded on a number of basic fundamental principles, some of which are still important today.
+For instance, it was believed that human life was dependent on nature, which was alive, imbued with life force.
 When a person died, they underwent a transformation, becoming other substances.

 There is an ancient Inkan song, recorded as part of a royal narrative in the 17th century, which conveys this belief beautifully; according to the story, on his deathbed, Pachakuti, a great king, sung: